 We’ve compiled the best cheap running watches on the market right now.
 These cheap running watches may not cost very much, but that doesn’t mean they skimp on quality or durability.

-Almost all of these are discontinued – this is the biggest reason they are so inexpensive!
+Many of these are discontinued, so they may not be available.
+But this is also the biggest reason they are so inexpensive!

 While you don’t get tons of features or the latest and greatest technology, you do get a quality watch that does the basics well.
 Running watch technology – even on GPS watches – has not changed that much in recent years.